ahmeshaf/ahmeshaf/README.md

 I've got five years of industry experience at HP, where I led the NLP group and even secured a patent for stochastic modeling of troubleshooting steps.
 I also completed two internships at Explosion.ai, the creators of spaCy, which led to two published papers.

 During my academic journey, I was a research assistant on two DARPA projects.
 I spearheaded the development of knowledge graph construction methods for unstructured texts from news articles with conflicting reports.
-My research has led to eight publications, including five as the first author in the past year and my first ACL Main acceptance.
+My research has led to eight publications, including five as the first author in 2023-24 and my first ACL Main acceptance.

 Overall, my work bridges advanced NLP techniques with real-world applications, driving innovation in language understanding, processing, annotations, and creating efficient methods.